nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Jobs requesting a timelimit of more than 3 days have to be explictly submitted to the "long" partition, eg: `sbatch -p long ...`, while other ordinary jobs can be submitted to the "large" partition.
 This kind of partitioning was more automated on Pan.

 * Instead of Pan's little-used _debug_ partition Mahuika has a _debug_ QoS (Quality of Service) used like `sbatch --qos debug ...`.
-Jobs which request this QoS can only request a maximum of 15 minutes, and you can only execute one of them at a time.
+QoS jobs can only request a maximum of 15 minutes you can only execute one of them at a time.

 ### Accounts

 * On Pan it was always necessary to specify your project account to _sbatch_.
-That is still a good idea, but if you only have one project then it isn't strictly necessary on Mahuika as Slurm has a concept of "default account".
+This is no longer necessary on Mahuika if you have only one project.

 ### Licenses

-* Some of our Slurm virtual licenses are obsolete and so have been removed: "io" because the filesystem bandwidth is considerably better than on Pan, plus "sci_matlab" and "eng_matlab" because their numbers of actual license tokens have been dramatically increased.
+* Some of our Slurm virtual licenses are obsolete and so have been removed: "io" because the filesystem bandwidth is considerably better than on Pan, "sci_matlab" and "eng_matlab" because their numbers of actual license tokens have been dramatically increased.

 ## The other machine - Māui.